Neotron-Compute/Neotron-Book/src/3_os.md

 * `TONE0$:` - The first tone generator device.
 * `PCM0$:` - The first PCM device (write for playback, read for record).

 Additional parameters may be specified after the `$`, separated by `;`.
+For example:

 * `SER0$bps=9600;parity=N:` - The first RS-232 serial device, at 9600 bps.
+* `PCM0$channels=2;bit=8;samplerate=8000:` - A PCM interface configured for stereo 8kHz 8-bit.

 Special devices do not support filenames or paths.
-To access a network volume, the volume must be mounted and given a normal volume ID.
+To access something like a network volume, the volume must be mounted and given a normal volume ID.
+The API for this is TBD.

+## File Permissions

+Files can be opened as read-only (write-none), write-truncate or write-append.
+Because Neotron is single-tasking and non-re-entrant, there is no support for lock files or exclusive file creation, but files are locked when they are opened so they can only be opened once.
+Files on disk support the standard FAT16/FAT32 attributes - Archive, Read-Only, Hidden and System.
+Seeking uses 32-bit byte offsets, giving a maximum file size of 4 GiB.